Catalog Archives - 2008-2009 Graduate Programs

 |Graduate Student Board of Appeals||Satisfactory Academic Progress Policy|

 |Membership in GSBA||Satisfactory Academic Progress Review Process|

 |A faculty member will guide and assist each student in planning

 coursework, both before registration and at any time the need arises.
 Most

 advising can be done at a students convenience.

-At Benedictine University, academic advising is grounded in Benendictne values and the University mission.
-It is a interactive process between the advisor and the student and is supported by technology.
+At Benedictine University, academic advising is grounded in Benedictine values and the University mission.
+It is an interactive process between the advisor and the student and is supported by technology.
 The goal is to promote each student's academic, career and personal development.
 Faculty and staff are committed to creating a decisions making framework through which students can identify and realize their educational goals.
-Although academic advising is a collaborative function of both student and advisor, the final responsibilty for satistfying University and program requirements rests with the student.
+Although academic advising is a collaborative function of both student and advisor, the final responsibility for satisfying University and program requirements rests with the student.

 |A student must earn 64 quarter credit hours (51-53 quarter